disolutions-com-au/stller/README.md

 # Stller - STL File Viewer/Editor
-STLLER is a Python-based STL file viewer with advanced face selection capabilities to split STL files.
+STLLER (pronounced:Steller) is a Python-based STL file viewer with advanced face selection capabilities to split STL files.
 It was developed to assist OpenFOAM users with the pre-processing of STL files before meshing.
 The tool allows users to:

 1. View 3D STL models with detailed information (points, faces, area, volume)
 2. Select faces using two modes:\